aehrc/isling/README.md

 ### Reads

 The reads for each dataset should be placed in the folder specified for each dataset.
 Reads must be paired-end.
+Note that the pipeline uses SeqPrep to merge and trim reads, and SeqPrep will refuse to process files which contain read-pairs with different read lengths (ie R1 is a different length to R2).
+If your reads contain pairs that are different lengths, trim adapters first and then run the pipeline specifing `merge: False` and `trim: False`.

 ## Outputs